runeharlyk/SpotMicroESP32-Leika/docs/3_software.md

 ### Factory settings

-Update the `esp32/factory_setting.ini` with new wifi settings, app name and other device information.
+Update the `esp32/factory_setting.ini` with new Wi-Fi settings, app name and other device information.

 ### Build & Upload Process

-Update the `platformio.ini` file for your board, then navigate to the PlatformIO tab, select your environment, click `Upload Filesystem Image` and after uploading finish, click `Upload and Monitor`.
-The filesystem image only has to be uploaded the first time and will override config files on the microcontroller.
+Update the `platformio.ini` file for your board, then navigate to the PlatformIO tab, select your environment, click `Upload Filesystem Image` and after uploading finishes, click `Upload and Monitor`.
+The filesystem image only needs to be uploaded the first time.
+It will override config files on the microcontroller.
-When uploading new firmware the app is evaluated and if necessary will be rebuild.
+When uploading new firmware, the app is evaluated, and if necessary, will be rebuilt.